rarths/sparkles/README.md

 Install
 ----------------------------------
-- Install [packagist](https://packagist.org/packages/rarths/csparkles) via composer or clone it directly to your project and make sure csparkles autoloads.
+- Install [packagist](https://packagist.org/packages/rarths/csparkles) via composer or clone it directly to your project and make sure csparkles autoloads (autoloads via composer install).

-- Add Sparkles as a service to your project through the Dependency Injection and make sure you start the session.
+- Add Sparkles as a service to your project through the Dependency Injection and make sure session is started.
 ```php
 $di->set('sparkles', function () use ($di) {
     $sparkles = new \Rarths\Sparkles\CSparkles();